 The seconds hand of a Spring Drive watch has no “tick” but glides smoothly and silently across the dial.
-This glide motion hand expresses perfectly the Japanese conception of time as ever flowing.
+This glide motion hand expresses perfectly the Japanese conception of time as ever-flowing.
 The speed of the seconds hand is regulated by a magnetic brake that is applied 256 times per second.

-The first Grand Seiko Spring Drive watch with caliber 9R65 was released in 2004.
+The first Grand Seiko Spring Drive watch with calibre 9R65 was released in 2004.
 It has a power reserve indicator at the 7 o’clock position and a power reserve of 72 hours.
 Automatic winding.
 Precision of one second a day.
 41.0mm stainless steel case.
 This classic Grand Seiko design was reborn in 2017 with the Grand Seiko name at the twelve o’clock position.